 Write on your blog

-Write on your blog about the origin of the name Deborah.
-Don't forget to add an appreciation paragraph in your writing to celebrate National Deborah Day.
+Write on your blog about the origin of the name Debra.
+Don't forget to add an appreciation paragraph in your writing to celebrate National Debra Day.
 Share the celebrations with your friends or family.

-Play songs by Deborah Gibson.
+Play songs by Debra Gibson.
 You can play her best album.
 Please write a quote from the lyrics and share it on your social media.
-And tag your relative named Deborah.
+And tag your relative named Debra.

 Throw a party in your office

-Gather your coworkers named Deborah in your office.
-Throw them an appreciation party to celebrate Deborah Day.
+Gather your coworkers named Debra in your office.
+Throw them an appreciation party to celebrate Debra Day.
 You and your coworkers can give them gifts as a form of gratitude for helping with the work that has been completed.

 The 25th most common name in 1990